CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/metapool.md

     The examples are based on the USDV<>3CRV metapool: [0xc273fd237F23cb13296D0Cc2897F0B7A61e83387](https://etherscan.io/address/0xc273fd237F23cb13296D0Cc2897F0B7A61e83387#code).

+!!!info "**Oracle Methods Documentation**"
+    Comprehensive documentation for Oracle Methods is available on a dedicated page, accessible [here](./oracles.md).

 ---

 *The AMM metapool contract implementation utilizes two internal functions to transfer tokens/coins in and out of the pool and then accordingly update `stored_balances`.*